History of FK Sarajevo: Sarajevo as a touring club (1992–1994)

-The Bosnian War in the early 1990s shut down competitive football in the territory, and as a result FK Sarajevo became a touring club in 1993, under manager Fuad Muzurović, featuring players such as Elvir Baljić, Almir Turković, Senad Repuh and Mirza Varešanović, all future national team players for Bosnia and Herzegovina.
+The Bosnian War in the early 1990s shut down competitive football in the territory, and as a result FK Sarajevo became a touring club in 1993, under manager Fuad Muzurović, featuring players such as Elvir Baljić, Almir Turković, Senad Repuh and Mirza Varešanović, including Boris Živković, all future national team players for Bosnia and Herzegovina.
 The club had previously played a friendly against the UN peacekeeping force in the summer of 1992 at the Skenderija Sports Arena, which represented a precursor to future tours.
 Many of the club's supporters, including the infamous Horde Zla joined the Army of the Republic of Bosnia and Herzegovina and fought in the war.
 Between 22 February and 1 March 1993 the team, club officials and management staff, under heavy sniper fire, managed to escape the besieged city via the Sarajevo International Airport runway, reaching the Croatian city of Split, where the side played friendly ties against Hajduk and Dinamo Zagreb.
 The club's next stop was in Slovenia, where humanitarian matches against Olimpija, Maribor, Gorica and Mura were organized, as a way to collect humanitarian aid for Bosnia, but were subsequently called off.
 With the help of former Yugoslav international goalkeeper Fahrudin Omerović, the club travelled to Turkey where it played a humanitarian match against Kocaelispor, before embarking on a larger tour of Turkey.
 Further ties were played against Bursaspor, Sakaryaspor and a Top 11 Süper Lig team.
 An invitation to Saudi Arabia via humanitarian agencies based in Switzerland followed, with the club delegation and team reaching Jedda on 7 May 1993 and playing four humanitarian matches against local sides.
 A much larger Gulf of Arabia tour was then organized, with stops in Kuwait, Qatar, Oman and the UAE.
 In September 1993 FK Sarajevo toured Brunei and Malaysia, before visiting Teheran and playing a humanitarian match against the Iranian national team which it convincingly won 3–1.
 In November 1994 the club was invited to Italy by various Italian aid organizations, where it met Parma in a humanitarian match, losing 2–1 to the Serie A side.
 Four days later the side played Chievo on the Stadio Marc'Antonio Bentegodi, narrowly losing 2–1.
 While in Italy the club delegation was invited to a private reception with Pope John Paul II in the Vatican, who promised to visit Sarajevo, which he did in 1997.
 A tour of Germany followed, with the team playing humanitarian fixtures against Kaiserslautern, Kickers Offenbach, Eintracht Frankfurt and Werder Bremen.
 After reentering the besieged city, the team defeated a local UN peacekeeping force 4–1, in a hallmark game which was the first played at the Asim Ferhatović Hase Stadium in over two years.
 The team's exit of the country and subsequent world tour during the siege has become something of a folk tale in Bosnia and Hezegovina.